Chapter 22:

 I was still standing there, lost and thoroughly condemning myself, when her voice cut through the chapel.

-‘Are you always this slow,’ she said, ‘or is today special?’
+‘Are you always this slow, or is today special?’
+She asked.

 My heart leapt violently.
 I looked up.
 Aika stood a few steps away.
 She was somehow different.
 Her usual composure was gone, replaced by something blazing.
-Controlled anger.
-The kind that didn’t shout because it didn’t need to.
+I searched her eyes and saw it clearly spelled for me.

 ‘Left?’ she cut in.
 ‘Yes.
 I did.’

-Did she come back to slap me?
+Oh.
+Oh no. Did she come back to slap me?
 Honestly?
 Fair.
 I braced myself instinctively.
+Aika, go for it.
+Take it out on me.
+I’ll stay still.
+Hit me.

-‘Do you know how cruel it is,’ she asked with certainty, ‘to finally want something and have the person you want act afraid of touching you?’
+‘Do you know how cruel it is to finally want something and have the person you want act afraid of touching you?’ she asked with certainty.

-‘I wasn’t afraid of you,’ I said quickly.
+‘I wasn’t afraid of you,’ I retorted quickly.
 ‘I’m just— I’m still a man of God.
 I made vows.’

 ‘Well, I didn’t,’ she replied flatly.